nasa/fprime-gds/test/gui/GUI_Test_Procedure.md

 ## Set up

-The below steps ensure that the evironment is set up correctly, with the correct version of the F' GDS installed.
+The below steps ensure that the environment is set up correctly, with the correct version of the F' GDS installed.
 1. Checkout https://github.com/nasa/fprime and https://github.com/fprime-community/fprime-gds at the branch to be tested.
 2. Set up the F' virtual environment
 ```